Land Reform School — Bay Area Winter 2024–25

 DJ'd by the Machete DJ Collective

 Celebrate our learning and build community through music, food, and collective joy!
-Movement building isn't just meetings—it's creating the relationships and culture that sustain us through long struggles.
+Movement building isn't just meetings — it's creating the relationships and culture that sustain us through long struggles.
 Dance with us as we commit to the fight ahead.

 Join Us for the Winter School

 This in-person political education program brings together organizers, farmers, students, and land defenders from across the Bay Area and beyond.
+Includes communal dinner at every session.

 Gill Tract Community Farm